maubuz/2W6-Notes/docs/wk14/css_frameworks.md

 # Bootstrap Layout: Container & Grids

-> Bootstrap uses a mobile-first flexbox grid for layouts
+> Bootstrap uses a mobile-first grid for layouts
 >
 > **By default** all components are made to fit **mobile screens first.**

 <br>

 Bootstrap became popular before CSS Flexbox and CSS Grid.
-At the time, Bootstrap's grid system offered a mush easier alternative to creating responsive websites than using `tables` and `floats`.
+At the time, Bootstrap's grid system offered an easier alternative to creating responsive websites than using `tables` and `floats`.

 - Nowadays the same can be achieved with CSS Flexbox and Grid.